lyteword/chspurgeon-tod/volume-2/psalm-37.md

 **Verses 23-24.**

-1\.The divine predestination.
+1\.
+The divine predestination.

-2\.The divine delight.
+2\.
+The divine delight.

-3\.The divine support.
+3\.
+The divine support.

 **Verse 24.** Temporary trials.

-1\.To be expected.
+1\.
+To be expected.

-2\.Have their limit.
+2\.
+Have their limit.

-3\.Have their results.
+3\.
+Have their results.

-4\.Our secret comfort under them.
+4\.
+Our secret comfort under them.

 What may be.
 What cannot be.
 What shall be.